Skip to main content

 pip install newsdataapi

-From newsdataapi import NewsDataApiClient
+from newsdataapi import NewsDataApiClient

-api = NewsDataApiClient(apikey="YOUR_API_KEY") response = api.news_api()
+response = api.news_api()

 Methods to Paginate in Python

-After searching your query add the page string that is available at the bottom of the response and you will be redirected to the next page.
+After searching your query, add the nextPage string value that will then redirect you to the next page.

-response = api.news_api(page = "nextPage value") print (response)
+response = api.news_api(page = "nextPage value")

-2. Automatic Pagination
+2. Automated Pagination

 page=None